DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/multiple-browser-windows.md

 The TestCafe API includes methods that open, close, and switch between browser windows.
 You can test websites with pop-up windows and OAuth login forms, debug complex multi-window applications, or run multiple instances of the same web app side by side.

 >This is a beta feature.
+Not recommended for use in production environments.
 Browser support is limited to local instances of Chrome and Firefox.
 Videos and screenshots of child windows cannot be captured.
 The available functionality is subject to further revisions.
-Use at your own risk.

 ## Handle client-side window events